 Built by Republic at the Indiana Division of Republic Aviation in Evansville, IN.
 Constructor Number 704.
 Delivered to the U. S. Army Air Force (USAAF) as P-47D-11-RA Thunderbolt serial number 42-22953.
 Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the 5th Air Force, 58th Fighter Group, 311st Fighter Squadron.
 No known nickname or nose art.
 When lost, engine R-2800-63 serial number 42-125745.
 Aboard were eight .50 caliber machine guns serial numbers KM 660814, KM 660614, S 915482, S 907656, KM 660518, KH 658405, A 915397 and S 907682.

 Over the target, the American formation was intercepted by six Ki-68 Tonys from the 68th Sentai and four Ki-43 Oscars of the 77th Sentai.
-The Japanese fighters claimed twelve P-47s shot down, five P-47s probables and a B-25 uncertain (in reality, three P-47's did not return from the mission).
+The Japanese fighters claimed twelve P-47s shot down, five P-47s probables and a B-25 uncertain.
+In fact, three P-47s failed to return from the mission.

 This aircraft was last seen flying with P-47D 42-75289 south east of Boram Airfield in the direction of Brandi Plantation near Wewak.
 At the time of last sighting, neither P-47 appeared to be under attack by enemy aircraft or anti-aircraft fire.

 This aircraft failed to return from the mission and was reported as Missing In Action (MIA).
 Two other P-47s from the 311th Fighter Squadron were also lost including P-47D 42-75291 (MIA) and P-47D 42-75289 (MIA).